Benko11/arch-bootstrap/README.md

 ## Post-install

 We are now able to boot into Arch Linux, and use the `root` user for our tinkering.
-We do not have any other users or GUI installed.
+We not have any other users or GUI installed.

 ### Connect to the Internet